-Intermittent fasting is exactly how it sounds: periodically going without food for many hours (16-24 is typical) for health benefits.
-There are many different fasting schedules, with fancy names like "16+8" or "Leangains" (16 hour fast followed by an 8-hour eating period, daily), "Bulletproof" (drink butter coffee instead of breakfast) and "alternate day fasting" (umm...).
+Intermittent fasting is exactly what it sounds like: periodically going without food for many hours (16-24 is typical) for health benefits.
+There are many different fasting schedules, with fancy names like “16+8” or “Leangains” (16 hour fast followed by an 8-hour eating period, daily), “Bulletproof” (drink butter coffee instead of breakfast) and “alternate day fasting” (umm…).
 There are also a lot of different benefits ascribed to intermittent fasting: losing weight, increasing longevity (approaching LEV), stabilising blood-glucose levels and others.

 At it's simplest, it seems like intermittent fasting could be a good way to limit consumed calories, and therefore lose weight (or, rather, body fat).
-That's why I'm experimenting with it, anyway.
-(See: How to become a superman)
+That's why I'm experimenting with it, anyway1.

 - A simpler daily meal plan (one less meal to make)

 - Calorific reduction increases longevity (see Immortality)

 - It may reduce the risk of cancer